 The SEC permits companies and intermediaries (e.g., brokers) to satisfy the delivery requirements for proxy materials with respect to two or more security holders sharing the same address by delivering a single Notice Regarding the Availability of Proxy Materials (the "Notice"), and, for those who request, a single paper copy of the proxy statement and annual report addressed to those security holders.
 This process, which is commonly referred to as "householding," potentially means extra convenience for security holders and cost savings for companies.
 This year, a number of brokers with account holders who are the Company's stockholders will be "householding" proxy materials.
 A single Notice and, for those who request, a single paper copy of the proxy statement and annual report will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from an affected stockholder.
 If, at any time, a stockholder no longer wishes to participate in "householding" and would prefer to receive a separate proxy statement, annual report and/or Notice, please notify the broker.
 Upon written request to the Company's Secretary at the Company's corporate headquarters at 30 Corporate Drive, Suite 200, Burlington, MA 01803 or via telephone at (781) 270-1200, the Company will promptly deliver a separate copy of the proxy statement, annual report and/or Notice to such stockholder.
-Stockholders who share the same address, and currently receive multiple copies of the proxy statement, annual report and/or Notice and would like to request "householding" of such information should contact their broker or the Company.
+Stockholders who share the same address, and currently receive multiple copies of the proxy statement, annual report and/or Notice to such stockholder.
+Stockholders who share the same address, and currently receive multiple copies of the proxy statement, annual report and/or Notice or the Company.